End to End UX Designer

 Problem

-How might we help users discover and act on nearby events instantly without switching apps, while unlocking engagement and monetization for Google?
+Design Challenge: How might we help people discover and act on nearby events in under 60 seconds while also creating new engagement and monetization opportunities for Google Maps?

 Solution